Phenotyping and Experimental Pathology for Pre Clinical Translational Research

-Dr. Cory Brayton serves as director of the Phenotyping Core.
+Dr. Brayton serves as Core director.

 • Please contact relevant faculty BEFORE beginning a project or submitting specimens.